 Reconciling truth and democracy

 Truth and democracy are in tension, but nevertheless truth and democracy do belong together.
 Good public deliberation, whether about foreign policy towards Iran or reforming education, requires a foundation of trustworthy true knowledge upon which we the people can construct sensible opinions of our own.
-Democracies thus require common knowledge (such as about the equal mental faculties of black people and white people, women and men) and on-demand access to trustworthy specific knowledge about how the world works (for example, climate science).
+Democracies thus require basic commonly held knowledge (such as about the history of slavery or the role of the supreme court) and on-demand access to trustworthy specific knowledge about how the world works (for example, climate science).
 This stands in contrast to the binary view of knowledge held by totalitarian regimes, as either propaganda or secrets of state.

 It is for this reason that successful democracy requires setting up and protecting independent and non-democratic spaces and institutions - specialised epistemic communities with the authority to investigate truth.
 As Arendt noted, these trusted institutions include universities and law-courts with their explicitly non-political, non-democratic ethos.
 These are the real truth machines that are supposed to burrow after the truth wherever it may take them, and then report their findings back to the rest of us, who get to decide what to make of it.

 In other words, on matters of truth we have to take the specialists' evaluation on trust.
 Fortunately, since we are talking about truths here and not opinions it doesn't matter that we do not come to such beliefs by our own personal experience and reflection.
 Therefore we can make use of another characteristic of efficient markets besides freedom: specialisation.